 The original area where the town is located was known as Caroon Manor, a 3000-acre tract of land owned by the Duke of York.
 The Magnolia tree was the Duke’s favorite tree, hence, the name of the town.
 A number of magnolia trees planted throughout the town still exist.
 The Sons of Liberty played a part in the early legal system in Magnolia and also influenced the designation of a circular town boundary.

 Churches have made a significant impact on the community of Magnolia.
 The Magnolia Methodist Church was built in 1856 and is located on Main Street.
 The church burned down on Pearl Harbor Day (December 7, 1941) when no one responded to the fire whistle because everyone thought the whistle was due to Pearl Harbor being bombed.
 The church was rebuilt soon afterwards.
-Motherkill Friends’ Burial Ground, a historic Quaker cemetery, is located adjacent to the town’s northwestern border.
+Motherkill Friends’ Burial Ground, a historic Quaker cemetery, is located adjacent to the town’s northeastern border.
 This area is known as the “Quaker Graveyard,” dating back to the late 1700s with fieldstones marking the gravesites.